 This summer, I grew my three favorite varieties of winter squash: delicata, butternut, and Red Kuri.

 Red Kuri is of Japanese origin, tear-drop shaped, with a red-orange skin, and sometimes also known by the name Hokkaido.
 They have golden flesh that’s very smooth, dry, sweet and rich.
 It makes some of the best pumpkin puree out there, even though it’s not what you’d normally consider a pumpkin.
 No matter, use any firm-fleshed winter squash you choose with this recipe.

 I don’t grow any pumpkin, and instead, I grow Red Kuri for all my pumpkin needs, as I find them to be much superior.
-These are the squash seeds that I grow.

 None the less, regardless of the winter squash you’re using, pumpkin or otherwise, making puree is the same.